 As with tables, database data can be interpreted in a variety of ways when it is imported to the system.
-Coordinate imports, geocoding, and joins are all available for data from databases.
+Coordinate imports, grid reference imports, geocoding, and joins are all available for data from databases.

 3.5.1 Acquiring coordinate data from a database